 If you’re planning to buy a Ford Mustang but can’t decide between the modern 2015 model, and the classic 1967 model, here’s something you should definitely see: a video from autotrader.com on which car is better.

 It’s a pretty thorough point-by-point that should help make it easier for you to decide.
 We summarized the video so you can compare these babies side by side.

 Late 1960’s Ford Mustang

 The old Mustang’s interior is a classic design of the sixties.
 With metallic inlays and original twin-pod dashboard, this vintage Mustang is very American.

 Its sleek and handsome exterior is the sort of thing you see in movies.
-Regarding performance, the 1967 Ford Mustang has a 289 cubic inches (4.7 liters) 4 barrel carb engine with 271 horse power.
+Regarding performance, the 1967 Ford Mustang has a 289 cubic inches (4.7 litres) 4 barrel carb engine with 271 horsepower.
 It can run its 2700 lbs body from 0 to 60 mph in just 7 seconds.
-The full throttle performance is still at par with modern cars.
+The full-throttle performance is still at par with modern cars.

 And the sound?
 A true full muscle engine noise that is just roaring.